 In June 2010, St. Elizabeth Health Center successfully completed the Joint Commission survey, and the surveyors were very complimentary of the hospital staff.Level One Trauma Center

 In 1995, St. Elizabeth Health Center was verified as a Level 1 Trauma Center by the American College of Surgeons and has retained that designation to this day, with the distinction as the only Level 1 Trauma center in the area.
 We are proud of our multidisciplinary team of surgeons and staff who are the leaders in development, evaluation and continu-ous quality improvement of trauma care in the region.
 The program was surveyed in September 2010 and received a successful reverification status, with no deficiencies.
-Please visit the Trauma website for detailed information about the program.Northeastern Ohio Universities College of Medicine and Pharmacy (NEOUCOMP)
+Please visit the Trauma website for detailed information about the program.Northeastern Ohio Medical University

-The Department of Surgery is proud to be affiliated with NEOUCOMP.
-Located in Rootstown, Ohio, NEOUCOMP's basic concept, which was outlined by the 109th Ohio General Assembly, was to create a medical school through a consortium of three state universities in northeast Ohio (Akron, Kent State, and Youngstown State) and hospital facilities in the Akron, Youngstown, and Canton areas.
-Our association with NEOUCOMP began in October 1974.
+The Department of Surgery is proud to be affiliated with Northeast Ohio Medical University (NEOMED).
+Located in Rootstown, Ohio, NEOMED's basic concept, which was outlined by the 109th Ohio General Assembly, was to create a medical school through a consortium of three state universities in northeast Ohio (Akron, Kent State, and Youngstown State) and hospital facilities in the Akron, Youngstown, and Canton areas.
+Our association with NEOMED began in October 1974.
 The medical school designates qualified component hospitals such as St. Elizabeth Health Center for student rotations and clinical instruction.
-Each component hospital assumes the responsibility for financing graduate medical education, and NEOUCOMP assumes responsibility for financing undergraduate education.
+Each component hospital assumes the responsibility for financing graduate medical education, and NEOMED assumes responsibility for financing undergraduate education.
 The major objectives of this cooperative venture are to strengthen the present residency programs and to recruit competent physicians who have a commitment to education and quality patient care.
 The clinical faculty of the medical school is made up of full-time and voluntary faculty from only the component hospitals.